 The Library Board does not belong to a pension plan or fund.

-In lieu of a pension plan, the Library Board will pay to each full-time employee an amount set by the Library Board subject to final approval of the annual budget.
+In lieu of a pension plan, the Library Board will pay to each salaried employee an amount set by the Library Board subject to final approval of the annual budget.

 The pension contribution will be deposited monthly as a contribution to an RRSP.

-In addition, the Library Board allows for further voluntary contribution by the employee to their RRSP.